ApprenticeAI/frapy/docs/topics/settings.rst

 Scope: ``frapy.extensions.memusage``

-The maximum amount of memory to allow (in megabytes) before shutting down Scrapy  (if MEMUSAGE_ENABLED is True).
+The maximum amount of memory to allow (in megabytes) before shutting down Frapy  (if MEMUSAGE_ENABLED is True).
 If zero, no check will be performed.

 See :ref:`topics-extensions-ref-memusage`.